csharrison/prio-documents/draft-pda-protocol.md

 solution is to increase the reporting period so more samples can be collected, balanced against the urgency of responding to a soft deadline.

-## Data integrity constraints

-Data integrity concerns the accuracy and correctness of the outputs in the system.
-The integrity of the output can be influenced by an incomplete round of aggregation caused by network partitions, or by bad actors attempting to cause inaccuracies in the aggregates.
-An example data integrity constraint is that every share must be processed exactly once by all aggregators.
-Data integrity constraints may be at odds with the threat model if meeting the constraints requires replaying data.

-Aggregator operators should expect to encounter invalid inputs during regular operation due to misconfigured or malicious clients.
-Low volumes of errors are tolerable; the input-verification protocol and AFEs are robust in the face of malformed data.
-Aggregators may need to detect and mitigate statistically significant floods of invalid or identical inputs that affect accuracy, e.g., denial of service (DoS) events.

-Certain classes of errors do not exist in the input-validation protocol considered in this document.
-For example, packet loss errors when clients make requests directly to aggregators are not relevant when the leader proxies requests and controls the schedule for signaling aggregation rounds.

 # Security Considerations {#sec-considerations}

 ## Security overview {#security-requirements}